anbguye/relevant-stock-recommender/readme.md

 Create a `.env` file with your API keys and configurations:<br />
 PINECONE_API_KEY=your_pinecone_api_key <br />
-PINECONE_ENVIRONMENT=your_pinecone_environment <br />
+GOOGLE_API_KEY=your_google_api_key <br />

 ## Usage

 1. Open the `relevant-stock-recommender.ipynb` notebook in Google Colab or Jupyter
 2. Follow the notebook cells to:
+   - Install required dependencies
+   - Fetch SEC company ticker data
-   - Process financial news articles
+   - Process stock information from Yahoo Finance
+   - Generate embeddings for company descriptions
+   - Store data in Pinecone vector database
+   - Query for relevant companies using natural language
-   - Generate stock recommendations
+   - Generate AI explanations with Google Gemini
-   - Analyze market correlations
-   - View recommended stocks

 ## Project Structure